NadyaKochetova/GettingAndCleaningData/README.md

 # GettingAndCleaningData
 This is a submission for the Coursera Getting and Cleaning Data Assignment.
 As a part of submission the following files are provided:
 * run_analysis.R file that contains the R code to generate a final dataset in the tidy.txt from the raw data provided by Coursera.
 See below the links to the raw data.
-CodeBook.md (rmd file for R Markdown)contains more details on how the data is transformed.
+CodeBook.rmd contains basic details about the final dataset and some code samples. run_analysis.R is well-commented.
 Note dplyr package needs to be installed to run the script successfully.

 * Tidy.txt - a final data set (comma delimted TXT file, no quotes) genarated by run_analysis.R script.
 Note there was no clear definition on how the final dataset should look like.
 The attached tidy.txt file complies with the following principles:
   * a) each variable is in one column
   * b) different observations of the variables are in different columns e.g. subjectId, activityName
-* CodeBook.md describes the variables, the data and any transformation that has been performed to clean up the data.
+* CodeBook.rmd describes the variables, the data and any transformation that has been performed to clean up the data.

 To get a final dataset please following the steps:
 * Download Coursera's materials from below and unzip the files.
 It could be done programmatically but is out of scope of this assignment.